-Our Teacher are: Mrs S Abel and Mrs N Foster
+Our Teacher are: Mrs S Abel, Mrs N Foster and Miss Hussain

-Classroom Assistants are: Mrs L Crowther and Mrs K Qureshi
+Classroom Assistants are: Mrs L Crowther, Mrs K Qureshi and Mrs E Aveyard

 In Year 1, our lessons incorporate a combination of whole class teaching, small group work and individual work.
 In our classrooms we have provision for Role Play, Writing, Reading, Creative work, Construction and Maths.
 In each area there are activities for the children to complete, to consolidate prior learning.
 These become more structured as the year progresses.

 The rationale behind this approach is to empower children to develop the skills they need to become independent life long learners.
 The Learning Environment contributes to children’s learning and it helps to develop enquiry skills and independent, critical thinking.